apache/systemds/scripts/staging/SIMD-double-vectors/README.md

 ## Changes

 Due to the dependency of at least JDK17, there are changes to `pom.xml`, run script `systemds` and, of course, `LibMatrixMult.java`.

+## Note

+The pom file repeatedly gets flagged for old version of various libraries, therefore we renamed the file to avoid this inconvenience. and we introduced a string in the beginning of the file making it not compile as a pom file.